Supreme Court judgment on Deprivation of Liberty: CBF statement

 Further information

-- The press summary for the Supreme Court’s judgement is here.
+- The press summary for the Supreme Court’s judgment is here.

-- The full judgement can be found here.
+- The full judgment can be found here.

 CBF Family Support Service